-The US movie effects company Industrial Light & Magic (ILM) is 35 years old this month.
-Formed in May 1975 by George Lucas, ILM has made groundbreaking special effects (SFX) for many big-name movies, but the biggest of the lot just has to be the original Star Wars trilogy, starting with 1977’s Episode IV: A New Hope.
+The US movie effects company ILM (Industrial Light and Magic) is coming up to its 40th birthday, due in May 2015.
+Formed in May 1975 by George Lucas, ILM has made groundbreaking special effects (SFX) for many big-name movies, including the scenes from Star Trek: Heart of Darkness seen in the video above.

-Even so, Star Wars broke new ground in adventure science fiction, for the spacecraft attack sequences looked utterly convincing, and ILM created leading-edge technology to make them so.
+Even so, Star Wars broke new ground in adventure science-fiction, for the spacecraft attack sequences looked absolutely convincing, and ILM created leading-edge technology to make them so.
 For example, to film the attack on the Death Star, cameras flew along a big model of the trench section, and miniature explosions blazed away along its length.
-It was amazing stuff that manages to look good even today - look, no strings!